davidrumseymapcenter/gallery-builder-tutorial/docs/saveshare.md

 - You can make changes to the gallery after saving it but you will need to save a new version of the document.

+{: .note-title }
-#### About File Naming Conventions
+> About File Naming Conventions
+>
-Use a file naming convention (coolmaps01kl, coolmaps02kl) to keep track of your versions.
+> Use a file naming convention (coolmaps01kl, coolmaps02kl) to keep track of your versions.
 Include your initials as above if you are collaborating with others by sending files back and forth or uploading them to Google Drive.

 ### For use in other IIIF Viewers
 - Save your gallery by typing a name in the field below “SAVE GALLERY” and click on the grey IIIF logo in the lower right corner of the input window.